The New CarTrimHome HUD (Heads Up Display) For The 5th Gen 4Runner

 4Runner OMDB connection to heads up display

 Before you reinstall the removed dash panel, plug the HUD into the OMDB plug.
 Then, connect the plug to the OMDB harness.
-Once your connections are made, you can pull any excess wire back up behind the dashboard and synch everything up with a simple wire tie.
+Once your connections are made, you can pull any excess wire back up behind the dashboard and cinch everything up with a simple wire tie.

 Step 6.
 Snap HUD Panel Into Place